White-Hat Subterfuge

 If this were exposed verbatim, would it still be true?

-If the answer is yes, it passes.
+If yes, it holds.

 Why transparency fails in hierarchies

-Hierarchical systems extract from clarity.
+Hierarchies extract from clarity.

 Ambiguity is often intentional.

-Transparency is only virtuous when power is symmetrical.
+Transparency only works when power is symmetrical.

 What this looks like in practice

 “I can take this on if it fits within my current scope.”
+“That would push me past my current bandwidth.”
+“I’m not taking on work in that area right now.”

-No lies.
+No over-explanation.

-Just limits.
+Just boundaries.

-The real reframe
+The reframe

+This isn’t about manipulation.
 It’s about self-defence.

 Withholding access is not deception.

-It’s information.
+It’s control over information.